 Figure 4.2.2.6.2-1: NF service consumer requesting to retrieve and subscribe to data or analytics

 The NF service consumer shall invoke the Nadrf_DataManagement_RetrievalSubscribe service operation to retrieve and subscribe to data or analytics.
-The NF service consumer shall send an HTTP POST request with "{apiRoot}/nadrf-datamanagement/v1/data-retrieval-subscriptions" as Resource URI representing the "ADRF Data Retrieval Subscriptions" resource, as shown in figure 4.2.2.6.2-1, step 1, to create an "Individual ADRF Data Retrieval Subscription" according to the information in the message body.
+The NF service consumer shall send an HTTP POST request with "{apiRoot}/nadrf-datamanagement/<apiVersion>/data-retrieval-subscriptions" as Resource URI representing the "ADRF Data Retrieval Subscriptions" resource, as shown in figure 4.2.2.6.2-1, step 1, to create an "Individual ADRF Data Retrieval Subscription" according to the information in the message body.
 The NadrfDataRetrievalSubscription data structure provided in the request body shall include:

 - notification correlation identfier within the "notifCorrId" attribute;